-Global & Community Health Research (GCHR) Lab
+Global & Community Health (GCH) Lab

-In the GCHR Lab, we create, implement, and act on interdisciplinary behavioral science that broadens our understanding of the context of illness and well-being in silenced global communities – with an emphasis on persons living with HIV/ AIDS.
+In the GCH Lab, we create, implement, and act on interdisciplinary behavioral science that broadens our understanding of the context of illness and well-being in silenced global communities – with an emphasis on persons living with HIV/ AIDS.
 In 2018-19, we will focus on the following projects.

 - Sustained reconciliation between survivor and perpetrators of the 1994 genocide against Tutsis possible?
-A time-series evaluation of a peace-livelihood intervention in Kigali, Rwanda.
+A time-series evaluation of a peace-livelihood intervention in Kigali, Rwanda

-- Generational transmission of outgroup attitudes among adult children of survivors and perpetrators of the 1994 Genocide Against the Tutsi
+- Generational transmission of outgroup attitudes among children of survivors and perpetrators of the 1994 Genocide Against the Tutsi

 - Dual gender/HIV stigma and depletion of cognitive resources among transgender females living with HIV in Delhi, India